reminia/json2struct/README.md

 Convert between json and Golang struct, use json4s as the json AST.

+## Motivation

+It's needed frequently to convert between http request/response body and struct types in Golang.
+So I write this tool to reduce some boilerplate handwrite work.

 ## json to struct

 Use openai response as an example: